-As a homeowner, your property constitutes one of your biggest investments.
-However, a termite invasion can quickly and quietly destroy your home value.
-Preventing termite damage begins with understanding termites, their food sources and key signs of an infestation.
-To learn more about what you could be doing to attract termites, keep reading.
+As a homeowner, your property is one of your biggest investments.
+However, a termite invasion can quickly and quietly destroy your home’s value.
+Preventing termite damage begins with understanding termites, what they eat and key signs of an infestation.
+Here are some things you could be doing that are attracting termites.

 Firewood and woodpiles can attract termites, drawing them closer to your home.
-Then, termites will migrate from the piles of wood to the housing structure, causing great damage inside.
-To avoid an invasion, stack wood 20 feet away from your home and keep it at least 5 inches off the ground.
+Then, termites will migrate from the piles of wood to the housing structure, causing a great deal of damage inside.
+To avoid a termite invasion, stack wood 20 feet away from your home and keep it at least five inches off the ground.

-As they rot, dead trees and stumps attract termites.
+Dead trees and stumps attract termites as they rot.
 Termites will migrate from this excess foliage to your home.
 To prevent this, clear stumps and dead trees from your yard.

 Similar to tree limbs, mulch can draw termites closer to your home.
-The wood chips retain moisture, providing an attractive food source.
-Lower the likelihood of termites by keeping mulch at least 15 inches from your foundation.
+The wood chips retain moisture, providing an attractive food source, especially for dampwood termites.
+Lower your likelihood of developing a termite problem, especially in your home’s foundation, by keeping mulch at least 15 inches from your foundation.

 As leaves and twigs build up in your gutters, the excess moisture softens or rots your roof.
 These soft spots allow termites to penetrate your home.
 Clean gutters lower the opportunities for termites to invade by preventing a soft or rotting roof.